Make portable bouquets for Mom that are big on charm and easy on the pocket.

 These 10 best practices for successfully starting seed will help your fall garden grow— even when it's hot outside.

 Liriope muscari, a favorite of professional landscapers, is as versatile as it is easy to grow.

-If you see yellow garden spiders in the landscape, don't squash them!
+If you see yellow garden spiders in your garden, don't squash them!
 Be thankful.
-Argiope aurantia are large, bright & beautiful beneficial predators.
+Argiope aurantia are large, bright, beautiful and beneficial predators.
 They are also a sign of healthy garden ecology.

 Dolichos lablab or Lablab purpureus, commonly called hyacinth bean, is a fast-growing tropical vine with large leaves, purple flowers & seed pods that are safe to eat in small amounts when immature.